Animals in the Library Policy

 The Monroeville Public Library makes hotspots available to library card holders to assist in research, networking, and recreational use.

-Hotspots can only be checked out at Monroeville Public Library by an Adult cardholder who is at least 18 years of age with a valid ID (which must match the library card) and whose account is in good standing (fees under $10).
+1. Hotspots can only be checked out at Monroeville Public Library by an Adult cardholder who is at least 18 years of age and whose account is in good standing (fees under $10).

-Hotspots can be checked out for one (1) week with one (1) renewal if it is not on hold for another user.
-It must be returned to the library by the due date, with all included cables and in the original packaging, or a late fee of $1 per day, up to $10, will be charged to cardholder’s account.
+5. Hotspot can be checked out for three (3) weeks.
+It must be returned to the library by the due date, with all included cables and in the original packaging.
 If the hotspot has not been returned on its due date, the service to it will be terminated and it will become unusable.

-The Library reserves the right to refuse check-out to patrons who abuse equipment or are repeatedly late in returning electronic devices.
+9. The Library reserves the right to refuse check-out to patrons who abuse equipment or who repeatedly return electronic devices past the due date.

 August 21, 2017